How often should you schedule an electrical safety inspection?

 Safety always comes first!
 When dealing with electricity, it is highly important to take all the safety measures you can.
 And what better way to find out if your electrical circuits in your home are still in perfect working order than by conducting an electrical safety inspection?

-Whilst Preventative safety maintenance is often a priority in commercial environments, homeowners are usually reluctant about home inspections.
-If not spotted in time, a minor electrical issue can escalate further and potentially become a serious risk to you.
-That is why electrical safety inspections can bring you the peace of mind of keeping yourself and your family safe.
+While preventative safety maintenance is often a priority in commercial environments, homeowners are usually reluctant to book a home inspection.
+Yet if they’re not spotted in time, minor electrical issues can escalate further and potentially become a serious risk to you.
+That is why electrical safety inspections can bring you the peace-of-mind of keeping yourself and your family safe.

 What is an electrical safety inspection?

-An Electrical Safety Inspection is an authorized electrical check that must only be performed by a licensed electrician.
+An electrical safety inspection is an authorised electrical check that must only be performed by a licensed electrician.
 In other words, it’s an assessment of all existing electrical installations status within and surrounding the home.
-The electrician will, therefore, recognise any electrical safety concerns in accordance to the current standards: the Electrical Safety Act, Electrical Installations Regulations and Wiring Rules that may be a risk to the occupants.
+The electrician will recognise any electrical safety concerns in accordance to the current standards: the Electrical Safety Act, Electrical Installations Regulations and Wiring Rules that may be a risk to you and your family.

 When should you schedule an electrical safety inspection?